-Paper III [Code -BLB907S] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20
+Paper V [Code -LB607S] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20

 Note: The subject includes a comprehensive and up to date study of various aspects of Corporate Governance.
 The question paper shall be of 80 marks, spread over the whole syllabus, and shall comprise of three sections.
 Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit carrying 2 marks each.
 Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 6 marks each.
 All questions from sections A and B have to be answered.
 Section C (long answer type questions in about 400-500 words) shall have 5 questions, one from each unit carrying 10 marks each.
 Any three questions out of 5 have to be answered from this section.
-30 percent of the questions will be problem based.